Suez Egypt Travel Guide

 These times offer a balance of fewer crowds and more manageable temperatures, often with better deals.

-If visiting during religious holidays, be aware that many businesses could have reduced opening times.
+If you're there during religious holidays, be aware that many businesses might have reduced hours.

 Align your itinerary with the best aspects of each season.